 What is the difference between 205/55R16 and 215/55R16?

 The main difference between 205/55R16 and 215/55R16 is the section width and sidewall height.
 The 205 tire is 8.1 inches wider and 4.4 inches in sidewall height; the 215 is 8.5 in width and 4.7 inches in sidewall height.
-Two tires’ circumference difference is 1.4 inches, and the overall diameter difference is 0.4 inches.
+The two tires’ circumference difference is 1.4 inches, and the overall diameter difference is 0.4 inches.

 Can I use 215/55r16 instead of 205/60r16?